KBroloes/basic-blockchain/README.md

 # basic-blockchain
 A stab at trying some basic blockchain programming.

-Following this blog series as I go along: https://github.com/keeshux/basic-blockchain-programming http://davidederosa.com/basic-blockchain-programming/
+Following this excellent blog series as I go along: https://github.com/keeshux/basic-blockchain-programming http://davidederosa.com/basic-blockchain-programming/

+With a little playing along and fiddling with values and outputs to better understand the subject.

 - Create new private key: `openssl ecparam -name secp256k1 -genkey -out ec-priv.pem`
 - Decode key to show hex: `openssl ec -in ec-priv.pem -text -noout`